fabiomattei/uddocs/_tutorials/crud.md

 The get section this time is a little different from the one we created before.
 It contains a <a href="{{site.baseurl}}/docs/query">query</a> that loads the data from the database: **SELECT title, description FROM articles WHERE id = :id;**.
 Those data are going to pre-populate the form

-As you can see this query has a parameter **id** that comes from the get parameters sent to the page: **{ "type":"long", "placeholder": ":id", "getparameter": "id" }**.
+As you can see this query has a parameter **id** that comes from the get parameters sent to the page:

+{% highlight json %}
+{ "type":"long", "placeholder": ":id", "getparameter": "id" }
+{% endhighlight %}

-This parameter is linked to the request parameter: **{ "type":"long", "validation":"required|numeric", "name":"id" }**.
+This parameter is linked to the request parameter:

+{% highlight json %}
+{ "type":"long", "validation":"required|numeric", "name":"id" }
+{% endhighlight %}

 The post section receives the post parameters sent by the form (title and description) sets the validations rules for those parameters and performs a query in the database in order to save the data.